insanitywholesale/inherently.xyz/content/blog/new-gentoo.md

 Which is awesome!
 Just to be safe, I did `echo '>x11-base/xorg-drivers-21.1' > /etc/portage/package.mask/xorg-drivers` before installing `xorg-server`.
 Now we'll do `emerge -av` instead of `emerge -pv` so the USE changes are staged and then `etc-update` to finalize them before installing `xorg-server`.
+Additionally, `echo 'x11-base/xorg-server suid' > /etc/portage/package.use/xorg-server` because without (e)logind we need that to be able to start an X session.

+And now we can finally install `xorg-server`.
+Since it pulls in `llvm` I left it to install overnight.